How do you find your purpose?

 The fox pursues diverging interests and takes his experiences for what they are.
 The hedgehog has a central vision on life through which he looks at the world.
 He tries to fit everything in his worldview.

 The divide is a starting point for a 63-page essay in which Berlin studies the work of Tolstoi.

-That is how you can use the ikigai-model
+That is how you can use a model to explore your purpose

 As a pair of glasses: an entrance for reflection.